dessa-oss/Image-segmentation-tutorial/README.md

 ## Logging Metrics and Parameters

+When training machine learning models, it is always good practice to keep a record of the different architectures and parameters that were tried.
+Some example parameters are the number of layers, number of neurones per layer, dataset used or other parameters specific to the experiment.
-Any job parameters can be logged in the GUI using foundations.log_params() which accepts key-value pairs.
+To do that, Atlas enables any job parameters to be logged in the GUI using `foundations.log_params()` which accepts key-value pairs.

 Look for the comment:

 ```python